Did you find what you were looking for?

 - Cylinders – The less cylinders an engine has, the less fuel is consumed.
 Smaller engines with less cylinders are generally easier and cheaper to repair and maintain, though they are limited when it comes to towing or carrying large loads.

-Selecting Used Heavy Truck Parts
+Selecting Used Semi Truck Parts

 - If you are buying a part from another country, it should be tested to North American standards.